 This factsheet is written for adults with a severe to profound hearing loss who are thinking of having a cochlear implant assessment.
 This factsheet only provides basic information about cochlear implants.
-Your local Cochlear Implant team can give you more information and discuss any other questions you have at your first assessment appointment.
+Your local Cochlear Implant team will be able to give you more information and discuss any other questions you have at your first assessment appointment.

-Being referred for a cochlear implant assessment does not mean you will definitely be offered a cochlear implant.
-You will have to meet the national eligibility criteria and complete the rest of the assessment process before being offered a cochlear implant.
-You may also withdraw from the assessment at any time if you feel that having a cochlear implant is not the right choice for you for any reason.
+Being referred for a cochlear implant assessment does not mean that you will definitely be offered a cochlear implant.
+You will have to meet the national eligibility criteria and complete the rest of the assessment process prior to being offered a cochlear implant.
+You may also choose to withdraw from the assessment at any time if you feel having a cochlear implant is not the right choice for you for any reason.
 Your local Cochlear Implant team will support you to make the best choice for you, at the right time for you.